Gabroz4/k-homelab/README.md

 1. **MetalLB** reserves an IP pool (`192.168.1.55–69`); Traefik is assigned a stable IP from it.
 AdGuard gets a dedicated LB IP (`192.168.1.60`).
 2. **AdGuardHome** is configured with DNS rewrites so browsers can reach local services by hostname (e.g. `*.homelab.arpa`) via Traefik.
 3. **Cloudflare tunnels** expose public services.
-Each service gets its own dedicated tunnel deployment, with tokens stored in Kubernetes secrets.
+Each service gets its own dedicated tunnel deployment; tunnel tokens are pulled from Bitwarden Secrets Manager via External Secrets Operator and projected into Kubernetes Secrets.
 4. An aggressive **HPA** is configured on each Cloudflare tunnel deployment (up to 10 replicas, 50% CPU target) since performance scales linearly with pod count.
 5. **Stateless offload**: stateless, multi-replica workloads (Cloudflare tunnels, Homepage, selected monitoring components) tolerate the Pi's `workload=stateless:NoSchedule` taint, freeing the x86 node for stateful services.
 6. **PodDisruptionBudgets** protect critical services (AdGuard, Nextcloud, Cloudflare tunnels) during voluntary disruptions.